-Flash floods, slides in eastern Indonesia kill at least 50
+Flash floods, slides in eastern Indonesia kill at least 58

-JAYAPURA, Indonesia (AP) — Flash flood and mudslides triggered by days of torrential downpours tore through mountainside villages in Indonesia’s easternmost province, killing at least 50 people and injuring 59 others, disaster officials said Sunday.
+JAYAPURA, Indonesia (AP) — Flash floods and mudslides triggered by days of torrential downpours tore through mountainside villages in Indonesia’s easternmost province, killing at least 58 people and leaving thousands homeless, disaster officials said Sunday.

-The disaster in Papua province’s Jayapura district submerged hundreds of houses in neck-high water and mud, said National Disaster Mitigation Agency spokesman Sutopo Purwo Nugroho.
-The floods and slides also destroyed roads and bridges, hampering rescue efforts.
+Rescuers recovered more bodies as floodwaters and landslides destroyed roads and bridges in several areas of Papua province’s Jayapura district, hampering rescue efforts, said Sutopo Purwo Nugroho, the National Disaster Mitigation Agency spokesman.

-Nugroho said 50 bodies had been pulled from the mud and wreckage of crumpled homes by Sunday, and another 59 people were hospitalized, many with broken bones and head wounds.
+The dead included three children who drowned after the floods began just after midnight Saturday.

-The dead included three children who drowned after the floods began late Saturday.
+Nugroho said 58 bodies had been pulled from the mud and wreckage of crumpled homes by Sunday.
+Another 74 people were hospitalized, many with broken bones and head wounds.

 Most Read Nation & World Stories